Engineering Guide to Potting Electronics for Extreme Heat

 Potting a circuit board for extreme heat service requires more than choosing a high-temperature compound.
-The compound selection is one variable in a system that includes substrate preparation, dispensing process, cure schedule, enclosure geometry, and downstream qualification — and errors at any step undermine the protection the material is meant to provide.
-An engineering approach treats the potted assembly as a system, optimizes each element, and validates the result against the actual service environment.
+Compound selection is one variable in a system that includes substrate preparation, dispensing process, cure schedule, enclosure geometry, and downstream qualification — errors at any step undermine the protection the material is meant to provide.
+An engineering approach treats the potted assembly as a system and validates the result against the actual service environment, ideally against a recognized framework such as IPC-CC-830, the qualification and performance standard for electrical insulating compounds used in board-level encapsulation.

 Starting from the Service Environment